Guide to permits and licensing in Singapore

 Setting up a real estate agency

 With Singapore’s real estate industry booming over the years, a new statutory board was set up to achieve better regulation of the industry and raise professional standards (interest of consumers).
-This new framework has a few key features:
+This new framework has a few key features such as:

 Running a publishing business

 Singapore is a flourishing hub for local and international publications.
-When deciding to run a publishing business in Singapore, you have two primary licenses that you can apply for – the newspaper permit and the printing press license.
+Everyone who decides to run a publishing business in Singapore, can apply for one of the two primary licenses – the newspaper permit and the printing press license.

-The newspaper permit can be obtained from the Media Development Authority of Singapore (MDA).
-If your publishing business is undertaking the following activities listed below, you would need to apply for this license:
+The newspaper permit/license can be obtained from the Media Development Authority of Singapore (MDA).
+If your publishing business is undertaking the following tasks listed below, you would need to apply for this license:

 The printing press license is for a business that operates a press to print publication such as newspapers, pamphlets, maps, charts and magazines in Singapore.
 You would then need to obtain the printing press license from the Registrar of Newspapers.